Overview frequency principle/spectral bias in deep learning: F-Principle for DNN-based methods for solving PDEs

+{\bf MscaleDNN-2} A second kind of multi-scale DNN is given in Fig. \ref{net}(b), as a sum of $N$ subnetworks, in which each scale input goes through a subnetwork.
+In MscaleDNN-2, weight matrices from $W^{[1]}$ to $W^{[L-1]}$ are block diagonal.
+Again, the scale coefficient $a_i=i$ or $a_i=2^{i-1}$.

-This can be easily implemented by multiplying the input to different neurons in the first hidden layer with different constant scalings.
-Fig. \ref{net} shows two examples of MscaleDNN structures. \cite{wang2020multi,li2020multi,li2021subspace} further use MscaleDNN to solve more multi-scale problems.
-Another key factor in practical experiments, without too much understanding, is the effect of activation function. \cite{liu2020multi} use activation functions with compact support. \cite{huang2021solving,li2021subspace} adopt the MscaleDNN structure and use the sine and cosine functions as the activation function with different scalings for neurons in the first hidden layer and obtain better results in solving PDEs.
-The MscaleDNN structure is now widely applied in alleviating the curse of high frequency \cite{ying2022multi}.
+\citet{wang2020multi,li2020multi,li2021subspace} further use MscaleDNN to solve more multi-scale problems.
+Another key factor in practical experiments, without too much understanding, is the effect of activation function. \citet{liu2020multi} use activation functions with compact support. \citet{huang2021solving,li2021subspace} adopt the MscaleDNN structure and use the sine and cosine functions as the activation function with different scalings for neurons in the first hidden layer, obtaining better results in solving PDEs.